 Which documents do I need to upload when registering online?

-- A copy of your identity card (front and back)
+- A copy of your identity card (front and back) and/or residence permit

 - A copy of your secondary education diploma or your provisional diploma + (in the case of a foreign secondary education diploma, proof of admission – see admission requirements)